Orchid Logo

 Many chronic diseases are influenced by the combined impact of thousands of genetic variations, not just one gene.
 Scientists have developed genetic risk scores to quantify an individual's overall genetic predisposition to specific conditions.

-This tables shows the diseases Orchid’s Reports cover.
+This table shows the diseases Orchid's Reports cover.
 For individuals at high genetic risk, it shows the absolute lifetime risk which can be 2-30 times the average risk of the disease.

 Lifetime risk for chronic conditions, for average and high-risk populations